-- You may request a switch of investment options weekly at no cost to you; - You can also choose to place your existing superannuation in more than one investment option, in any proportions you wish; and - You can choose to direct future contributions and other cashflows (such as rollovers) to more than one investment option, in any proportion you wish.
+- You may request a switch of investment options at no cost to you; - You can also choose to place your existing superannuation in more than one investment option, in any proportions you wish: and - You can choose to direct future contributions and other cashflows (such as rollovers) to more than one investment option, in any proportion you wish.

 Superannuation is generally considered to be a long-term investment, in which you should take a considered, long-term view of investment markets.
-While you can change the structure of your investments weekly, you should think carefully before making any changes based on your reaction to short-term fluctuations in the value of your investment.
+While you can change the structure of your investments, you should think carefully before making any changes based on your reaction to short-term fluctuations in the value of your investment.
 As your circumstances change, you may need to review your investment options.

 Change your investment options forms are available from ANZ Staff Super (see page 46 for contact details).
-Switch requests may be lodged with ANZ Staff Super on the relevant form or by electronic request via the secure section of our website www.anzstaffsuper.com.
+Switch requests may be lodged with ANZ Staff Super on the relevant form or by electronic request via Member Online.